-Kibble has been marketed as “dog food” since 1956, and though nothing could be further from the truth, it's become a multi-billion dollar industry.
-But, as owners come to understand that kibble is not species-appropriate food for their dogs the pet food industry is doing its best to scare owners away from feeding nutritionally-appropriate raw meals by engaging veterinarians and "experts" to promote a variety of half-truths and fictions.
-In short, your pet's dietary recommendations are paid for by kibble manufacturers.
+Kibble has been marketed as “dog food” only since 1956, and though nothing could be further from the truth, it's become a multi-billion dollar industry.
+But, as owners come to understand that kibble is not species-appropriate food for dogs the pet food industry is doing its best to scare owners away from feeding nutritionally-appropriate raw meals by engaging veterinarians and "experts" to promote a variety of half-truths and fictions.
+In short, your pet's dietary recommendations are typically paid for by kibble manufacturers.

 Fact: That’s as likely as eating steak tartare turning you into a knuckle-dragging troglodyte.